Dec 14

-Ten Delicious Holiday Cookie Recipes from Across Europe
+Ten Delicious Holiday Cookie Recipes and Drink Parings from Across Europe

 With the holidays upon us, it’s the perfect time to share some of our favorite holiday cookie recipes from across Europe.
-Every European country approaches the holiday season with its own flair, including an assortment of diverse and delicious holiday baked goods.
-So, while we may not be hiking through the Alps this holiday season, we can still enjoy a favorite tradition by baking truly sumptuous sweets and sharing them with family and friends.
-Here are some of our favorite cookie recipes for the holiday season.
+Every European country approaches the season with its own flair, reflected in an assortment of diverse and delicious baked goods.
+While we may not be hiking through the Alps this holiday season, we can still enjoy a beloved tradition by baking truly sumptuous sweets and sharing them with family and friends.

 Switzerland: Spitzbuben / Miroir